 So to get rid of headache effectively, you must know what to take.
 If you want to use medications for relief, you must consult with a doctor, in my opinion.
 Don't self medicate.

-I continued my search for a good doctor, since I have recently moved I have to doctor shop.
+Since I've recently moved, I continued to doctor shop.
 I found two good ones: the first one prescribed Serc® (betahistine dihydrochloride 16mgs by Abbott) half a tablet, twice a day for the dizziness and nausea.
-That worked a treat.
+That worked effectively.

-The second one reassured me that we could trial something else that might help.
-Lyrica for example and she also recommend a rehabilitation physiotherapist to help with regaining my balance.
+The second doctor reassured me that we could trial something else that might help.
+She recommend Lyrica and a rehabilitation physiotherapist to help with regaining my balance.